adspect/adspect/vla.md

 ## Technical Notes

-Under the hood, VLA is a self-taught discrete [Bayes classifier](https://en.wikipedia.org/wiki/Bayes_classifier) that maintains an extensive global dataset (template) and offspring per-stream datasets (specializations.)
+Under the hood, VLA is a self-trained discrete [Bayes classifier](https://en.wikipedia.org/wiki/Bayes_classifier) that maintains an extensive global dataset (template) and offspring per-stream datasets (specializations.)
 This means that it will accumulate stream-specific knowledge over time, adapting to the features of each particular traffic flow.

-VLA is a memory-extensive technology and warrants the increased pricing of plans that provide it.
+VLA is a memory-intensive technology and warrants the increased pricing of plans that provide it.